Ski in / ski out

 There’s also the East Mountain and Mt Isola, which are pretty much one mountain as getting between the two is seamless.
 Mt Isola is the largest and where you’ll find the most powder as well as the most phenomenal tree-lined routes.
 You can ski everything within the ropes which means ducking into the trees or cruising down the pistes everyone will meet at the lifts, no worrying about getting lost.

 As with the resort itself, Rusutsu's après is a fairly laid back affair.
-There are around 11 different restaurants between the hotels and a handful of local restaurants dotted around the village as well as a couple of bars, so there is the option to venture outside of the hotel but still they’re not open late.
+There are 11 different restaurants between the hotels and a handful of local restaurants dotted around the village as well as a couple of bars, so there is the option to venture outside but they’re not open late.

 There’s also a real family focus off the slopes, with plenty to do including snowmobiling, horse riding, dog sledding and air boarding (a bit like tobogganing but on an inflatable) so it’s a great place to bring the kids!